VeryGoodOpenSource/cli_completion/doc/README.md

 There are several ways to achieve shell completions for CLI commands.
 Most of them depend on which shell you are using and, in some cases, the terminal.

-The approach used by `cli_completion` is to create shell script files in a directory under the user's home ( `~/.dart-cli-completion`  for Linux/macOS users) and then source these scripts in the shell initialization files (`~/.zshrc`, for example).
+The approach used by `cli_completion` is to create shell script files in a directory under the user's home ( `$XDG_CONFIG_HOME/.dart-cli-completion` or `~/.dart-cli-completion`  for Linux/macOS users) and then source these scripts in the shell initialization files (`~/.zshrc`, for example).
 For Windows users, completion information is stored in local app data (typically something like `C:\Users\You\AppData\Local`).
 Currently, completion will only work from a bash shell on Windows.

 We call this process [installation](#the-installation-process).